Lê Duẩn

-Lê remained General Secretary until his death in 1986.
+Lê remained General Secretary until he died in 1986.
 He died in Hanoi; his successor was initially Trường Chinh.
-Lê Duẩn was also known as Lê Dung, and was known in public as "anh Ba" (third brother).
+Lê Duẩn was also known as Lê Dung and was known in public as "anh Ba" (third brother).

 Early life and career

 Lê Duẩn was born as Lê Văn Nhuận in Bich La village, Triệu Đông, Triệu Phong, Quảng Trị Province on 7 April 1907 (although some sources cite 1908) to a poor family with 5 children.
 Locals from his generation say that Duan's parents were metal scrap collectors and blacksmiths.
 The son of a railway clerk, he became active in revolutionary politics as a young man.
 He received a French colonial education before working as a clerk for the Vietnam Railway Company in Hanoi during the 1920s.
 Through his job, he came into contact with several communist activists.
-In this period he educated himself to a Marxist.
+In this period, he educated himself to a Marxist.

 Lê Duẩn became a member of the Vietnamese Revolutionary Youth League in 1928.
 He cofounded the Indochina Communist Party in 1930.
 Lê Duẩn was imprisoned the next year.
 He was released six years later, in 1937.
-From 1937 to 1939 he advanced in the party hierarchy and at the 2nd National Congress, he joined its Central Committee.
+From 1937 to 1939, he advanced in the party hierarchy and at the 2nd National Congress, he joined its Central Committee.
 He was imprisoned again the following year for fomenting an uprising.
-After five years he was released, shortly after the 1945 August Revolution, in which the Indochinese Communist Party took power.
+After five years, he was released, shortly after the 1945 August Revolution, in which the Indochinese Communist Party took power.
 Following his release, he became a trusted associate of Hồ Chí Minh, the lead figure of the party.

-During the First Indochina War Lê Duẩn served as the Secretary of the Regional Committee of South Vietnam, at first in Cochinchina in 1946, but was reassigned to head the Central Office of South Vietnam from 1951 until 1954.
-The Viet Minh's position in the South became increasingly tenuous by the early to mid-1950s and in 1953 Lê Duẩn was replaced by his deputy Lê Đức Thọ and moved to North Vietnam.
+During the First Indochina War, Lê Duẩn served as the Secretary of the Regional Committee of South Vietnam, at first in Cochinchina in 1946, but was reassigned to head the Central Office of South Vietnam from 1951 until 1954.
+The Viet Minh's position in the South became increasingly tenuous by the early to mid-1950s, and in 1953, Lê Duẩn was replaced by his deputy Lê Đức Thọ and moved to North Vietnam.